History of South Africa (1815–1910): The Great Trek

 Meanwhile, the Boers had started to grow increasingly dissatisfied with British rule in the Cape Colony.
-Various factors contributed to the migration, including Anglicization policies and restrictive laws on slavery.
+Various factors contributed to the migration, summarised in the Voortrekker leader, Piet Retief's manifesto.
 Beginning in 1835, several groups of Boers, together with large numbers of Khoikhoi and black servants, decided to trek off into the interior in search of greater independence.
 North and east of the Orange River (which formed the Cape Colony's frontier) these Boers or Voortrekkers ("Pioneers") found vast tracts of apparently uninhabited grazing lands.
 They had, it seemed, entered their promised land, with space enough for their cattle to graze and their culture of anti-urban independence to flourish.
 Little did they know that what they found – deserted pasture lands, disorganised bands of refugees, and tales of brutality – resulted from the difaqane, rather than representing the normal state of affairs.

 With the exception of the more powerful Ndebele, the Voortrekkers encountered little resistance among the scattered peoples of the plains.
 The difaqane had dispersed them, and the remnants lacked horses and firearms.
 Their weakened condition also solidified the Boers' belief that European occupation meant the coming of civilization to a savage land.
 However, the mountains where King Moshoeshoe I had started to forge the Basotho nation that would later become Lesotho and the wooded valleys of Zululand proved a more difficult proposition.
 Here the Boers met strong resistance, and their incursions set off a series of skirmishes, squabbles, and flimsy treaties that would litter the next 50 years of increasing white domination.